thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

     (i32.const 1)))
 ```

-We're working exclusively in constants, a truly optimized output would be simple:
+But I mean c'mon, we're working exclusively in constants, a truly optimized output would be:

 ```lisp
 (i32.const 1636)
 ```

-Our code is, ignoring the module stuff, way more instructions than either of these.
+Our code, even ignoring the module parts, is way more instructions than either of these.
 This is the result of two factors:

-* We pass in our `add` function.
+* We pass in our `add` function as a black box.
 * All functions in our language are implicitly single argument closures.

 Because `add` is passed in as a parameter, its source is not available for simplification.
-It's a black box.
 Compounding this problem, our add isn't a simple function of two integers that returns an integer.
 It's a closure that takes one int and returns a new closure.
 That closure takes another int and then finally returns an integer.

 The vast majority of our Wasm output isn't spent adding integers.
-Instead, we spend our instructions constructing and destructing closures.
+Instead, we spend our instructions constructing and applying closures.
-Which is all to say, we still have a lot of low-hanging fruit in the optimization garden.
+We still have a lot of low-hanging fruit in the optimization garden.
-Despite that, this code works!
+Despite that glaring downside, this code works!

 You can run this code and see our function returns `1636`, and in fact if you look at `test_example` in the [repo](TODO) we do just that.
 It took decades for people to figure out how to generate optimized code from functional languages.
-It'd be crazy to think we could rival that in a couple years of blog posts.
+It'd be crazy to think we could rival that in a couple of years of blog posts.
 But we don't have to.
 Our codegen is correct, even if suboptimal, and that's all we need to get started.
-We can iterate on this and improve it in blog posts to come.
+We can iterate on this and improve it in posts to come.

 With that we've done it.
 We've built a compiler.